 - Word of God explains that they couldn't find a matching house like the one from the original film, so they went with the big mansion because the plot required it.

 - Shooting Superman: This trope gets referenced in the commentary track - in a scene where a cop clumsily shoots at Michael, one of the commentators mentions that, as a lifelong resident of Haddonfield, the guy should have realized shooting Michael just pisses him off.

 - Single Tear: Strangely enough, Michael has a Single Tear moment... before reverting back to his evil self.

 - The Speechless: Jamie spends the first part of the film a mute, mostly thanks to psychological trauma.

 - Stock Subtitle

-- Sudden Sequel Death Syndrome: Rachel Carruthers and Ben Meeker.
+- Sudden Sequel Death Syndrome: The fate of Rachel Carruthers and Ben Meeker.

 - What the Hell, Hero?: Tina lambasts Loomis and the others for frightening Jamie with tales about the "boogeyman."
 Little does she know that said fears are quite justified.

 - Where It All Began: Loomis sets up a trap for Michael in his childhood home, the location of his Start of Darkness.